MikeMach94/Cryptocoin-Market-Historical-Analysis-And-Predictive-Modeling/README.md

 * Choose the tools that will be used.

-*1)* Source of data
+**1)** Source of data

 APIs used:

 base_url = 'https://api.binance.com'

 endpoint = '/api/v3/klines'

-*2)* Implementation plan.
+**2)** Implementation plan.

-1)Build a database to store data.
+* Build a database to store data.

-2)Create a script that will call the APIs, fetch data, manipulate and transform data to meet the assignee’s criteria and store them into the database.
+* Create a script that will call the APIs, fetch data, manipulate and transform data to meet the assignee’s criteria and store them into the database.

-3)Use specific tools to make the process automated and fail-proof.
+* Use specific tools to make the process automated and fail-proof.

-*3)* Tools used.
+**3)** Tools used.